ethereum/consensus-specs/specs/das/das-core.md

-# Ethereum 2.0 Phase 1 -- Data Availability Sampling - Internals
+# Ethereum 2.0 Data Availability Sampling Core

 **Notice**: This document is a work-in-progress for researchers and implementers.